 GLP-1R agonists and Parkinson’s

-Many studies have shown that GLP-1R agonists actions in the brain occur in a variety of ways; effecting neurogenesis (the process by which new neurons are formed in the brain), improving energy function, and providing a supportive and protective effect.
-The first GLP-1R agonist approved for the treatment of diabetes was exenatide.
+Many studies have shown that GLP-1R agonist actions in the brain occur in a variety of ways; effecting neurogenesis (the process of forming new neurons in the brain), improving energy function, and providing a supportive and protective effect.
+The first GLP-1R agonist approved for the treatment of Type 2 diabetes was exenatide

 It’s important to note that the vast majority of people with diabetes do not develop Parkinson’s and similarly, the majority of people with Parkinson’s do not have a diagnosis of diabetes.